IgniteUI/igniteui-docfx/en/components/combo-templates.md

 ```

 ## Template Types
-When defining `igx-combo` templates, you need to reference them using the following predefined reference names:
+When defining combobox templates, you need to reference them using the following predefined reference names:

 ### Item template
 Use selector `[igxComboItem]`: